 6. Mary Washington

-This is a classic variety that comes with long, dark green spears with pale purple ends.
-Mary Washington has been a top choice of American farmers for more than a decade, thanks to its consistent size and tasty flavour
+Mary Washington has been a top choice of American farmers for more than a decade, thanks to its consistent size and tasty flavor.

 7. Précoce D’Argenteuil

-This heirloom is another variety of asparagus, it is well-known in Europe for its delicious stalks, which are crowned with a lovely rosy pink tip.
+This heirloom is another variety of asparagus, it is well known in Europe for its delicious stalks, which are crowned with a lovely rosy pink tip.

 Stages Of Growing Asparagus From Seed?